1966 United States Senate election in Oklahoma

 The 1966 United States Senate election in Oklahoma took place on November 8, 1966.
 Democratic Senator Fred R. Harris ran for re-election to a second term, and his first full term.
-After winning an easy victory in the Republican primary, he faced attorney Pat J. Patterson, the Republican nominee, in the general election.
+After winning an easy victory in the Democratic primary, he faced attorney Pat J. Patterson, the Republican nominee, in the general election.
 Patterson wasn't viewed as a strong candidate against Harris, but the national Republican landslide helped make the race somewhat close.
-Harris ended up narrowly defeating Patterson to win his final term in the Senate.
+Harris ended up defeating Patterson by a comfortable margin to win his second (first full) and final term in the Senate.